 GREAT FACADES: BALANCING SAFETY & ENERGY PERFORMANCE WITH AESTHETICS

-13TH NOVEMBER – BLOOMSBURY HOTEL
+13TH NOVEMBER – BLOOMSBURY HOTEL now sold out

 *Agenda subject to change

 Great facades: balancing safety & energy performance with aesthetics

 The façade is central to how well a building performs.
 It needs to insulate the building against heat loss during the winter months and solar gain during the summer.
 A balance must be struck between admitting as much light as possible whilst shading the building from direct sunlight.
 For many buildings the façade is the primary means of ventilation from simple opening windows on homes to sophisticated double skinned facades on office buildings.
 The façade is the primary visual expression of the building and needs to look good, be contextually sensitive and contribute to a dynamic streetscape.
 It also must be durable and conform with demanding planning and regulatory rules.
 Recently introduced regulations ban the use of combustible materials on residential buildings over 18m high and there are growing concerns about the fire performance of lower rise buildings.
 This conference will explore how architects can produce exciting and innovative facades whilst conforming with planning, energy performance and fire safety legislation.

 15.30 – 15.45: Keynote speech – Eric Parry, founder Eric Parry Architects

 15.45 – 16.45: Panel debate – Radical facades

 Despite a challenging economic climate, many designers are creating bold new facades that inspire and delight.
 A great facade can overcome complex planning requirements, provide innovative technical solutions, attract valuable tenants and create a recognisable landmark on a street or square, while also helping the building to perform better.
 Facades are the main point of interface between and building and the general public, with innovative uses of materials provoking a range of positive and negative responses.